 - Pictures of the scene, your injuries, and your vehicle damage

-If the accident was the fault of the other driver, their insurance company may also reach out to you after the accident.
+If the accident was the other driver’s fault, their insurance company may also reach out to you after the accident.
 You should be very careful about what you say to the other insurance company.

 They will ultimately be looking for ways to reduce their liability in the accident so they can pay less.
 Each auto insurance has slightly different standards at this point, but they will be looking to gather details about what happened during the accident.
 This includes who was at fault and how severe the damages were.

 Assigning a Claims Adjuster on the Claim

-When a personal injury claim is filed with the insurance company, they will assign a claims adjuster to the case.
+When a personal injury claim is filed with the insurance company, they assign a claims adjuster to the case.
 The adjuster is in charge of details like:

 - Investigating the accident